HayaBinsalim/algorithm-for-servo-motors-in-walking-robot-s-legs/README.md

 # algorithm-for-servo-motors-in-walking-robot-s-legs
 # Description
 An algorithm for servo motors in walking robot’s legs is written.

-All parameters are assumptions; to be decided later.
+## The Algorithm
 1. All motors are off; angles are all 0 degrees.
 2.	servo1 (left hip) is set to 90 degrees (neutral) and shift all weight to the left leg
 3.	servo3 (left knee) is set to 90 degrees (straight).